Cghlewis/data-mgmt-ed-research-book/_book/03-hsd.md

 1. IRB: An Institutional Review Board (IRB) is a formal organization designated to review and monitor human participant research and ensure that the welfare, rights, and privacy of research participants are maintained throughout the project [@oregon_state_university_what_2012].
 In particular the IRB is concerned with three ethical principles established in the Belmont Report [@the_national_commission_for_the_protection_of_human_subjects_of_biomedical_and_behavioral_research_belmont_1979]; respect for persons (i.e., protecting the autonomy of participants), beneficence (i.e., minimizing harm and maximizing good), and justice (i.e., fair distribution of burdens and benefits)[@duru_institutional_2023; @gaddy_principles_2020].
 When conducting human subjects research, it is important to review your local IRB's policies and procedures to determine if your study requires IRB approval.

-2. Information Technology Department: These institutional departments often vet data collection, transfer, and storage tools and are the authority on what tools are approved for research use.
-They may also be your source for determining data classification levels for data security.
+2. IT department: Institutional information technology (IT) departments often vet data collection, transfer, and storage tools and are the authority on what tools are approved for research use.
+They may also be your source for determining classification levels for data security.

 ### Agreements

-1. Informed Consent/Assent: Consent involves informing a participant of what data will be collected for your research study and how it will be handled and used, as well as obtaining a participant's voluntary agreement to participate in your study.
+1. Informed consent/assent: Consent involves informing a participant of what data will be collected for your research study and how it will be handled and used, as well as obtaining a participant's voluntary agreement to participate in your study.
 If your study involves participants under the age of 18, you may also be required to obtain a participant assent form, in addition to a parent/guardian consent form.

 2. DUA: A data use agreement (DUA), also sometimes referred to as a data sharing agreement (DSA), is a contractual agreement that provides the terms and conditions for sharing data.
 DUAs are commonly written for data sharing when partnering with school districts or state agencies.
 As an example, a DUA may include the terms for sharing, working with, and storing education records data.
 However, DUAs can be used to provide guidance for outgoing data as well (i.e., a researcher is sharing their original data with an agency).
 DUAs can be standalone documents or may be incorporated into other documents such as a Memorandum of Understanding (MOU).

-3. NDA: Non-disclosure agreement (NDAs), which also may be synonymous with confidentiality agreements, restrict the use of proprietary or confidential information [@university_of_washington_sharing_2023] and are legally enforceable agreements.
+3. NDA: Non-disclosure agreements (NDAs), which also may be synonymous with confidentiality agreements, restrict the use of proprietary or confidential information [@university_of_washington_sharing_2023] and are legally enforceable agreements.

 ### Funders